Many modern wood stains & preservatives contain harmful chemicals that can cause allergic skin reactions & permanent respiratory damage!

 Historically used by early boat builders for hundreds of years, many vessels containing Scandinavian sea-bound warriors and their soon-to-be rusty swords would have ended up in Davy Jones Locker without its great sealing properties.

-Today Pine Tar is still used for boat building but its other uses are a little duller such as sealing for fence posts, roofs, utility poles, other outdoor structures mainly underground, and your odd raised flower bed since the Pine Tar won't contaminate the surrounding soil with toxic chemicals and will safely extend the longevity of your grainy friend.
+Today Pine Tar is still used for boat building, but its other uses are a little duller such as sealing for fence posts, roofs, utility poles, and other outdoor structures mainly underground, and your odd raised flower bed since the Pine Tar won't contaminate the surrounding soil with toxic chemicals and will safely extend the longevity of your grainy friend.

 Mineral Oil is a generic term used to describe a clear and odorless oil.
 Most Mineral Oil is derived from petroleum and while it may be surprising, it's often regarded as non-toxic, food-safe, and like Walnut Oil great for food-related wood items like chopping boards.

-Is a "catch-all" term for any Oil-based wood finish, as they say, "A rose by any other name would smell as sweet"... so read the label on any product branded "Danish Oil" to find out what it's made from it's may or may not be non toxic.
+Is a "catch-all" term for any Oil-based wood finish, as they say, "A rose by any other name would smell as sweet"... so read the label on any product branded "Danish Oil" to find out what it's made from its may or may not be non-toxic.

 Beeswax Polish is a great addition to any of the stains above, it is very easy to make with just 2 ingredients; beeswax and mineral oil if you would like to make it there are plenty of free tutorials online.
 Beeswax Polish is food safe when made with food-safe mineral oil and is great on breadboards and other items that need added protection while being safe to eat off.

-Black Walnut Husk can be used to stain wood a dark brown color, that is if you manage to get your hands on some!
+Black Walnut Husk can be used to stain the wood a dark brown color, that is if you manage to get your hands on some!
 The husks need to be completely dry before soaking them, if they are not dry you will get a horrid green colour, to make the stain soak the husks in water, and then once the water has turned a dark color you can use it if the stain is too, dark you can light it by adding more water.